guiattard/geoscience-notebooks/README.md

 # PythonForGeosciences
-Content of the my blog - Python For Geosciences
+Content of my blog - Python For Geosciences